Empowering all to learn, create, contribute and grow.

 Student achievement is the foundation of educational purpose in Livingston.
 Our students achieve very high scores on national assessments, such as the Scholastic Aptitude Test (SAT) and Advanced Placement (AP) exams.
 Our AP program is exemplary, with about 30 course offerings and the high school has increased access to these advanced placement course work.
 In the 2016/2017 school year, 11 seniors were named finalists in the National Merit Scholarship Program, and three of those students received the prestigious distinction as National Merit Scholars.

 Students have won Presidential Scholars awards in the arts, and Governor’s Awards in writing and music.
 The athletic program includes state champions and world-class athletes.
 Livingston has improved STEM education and the caliber of science research being conducted by students.
 Students have been were honored as finalists in the Intel Science Talent Search and U.S. National Chemistry Olympiad.
-Technology highlights also include the Ecolancers, tech and design students who complete in the International Shell Eco-marathon with their high-mileage vehicle; and a world-champion Robotics team.
+Technology highlights also include the Ecolancers, tech and design students who compete in the International Shell Eco-marathon with their high-mileage vehicle; and a world-champion Robotics team.

 The foundation in STEM begins in middle school.
 The FemGineers from Heritage Middle School have excelled in the NJ Regional Future City Design Challenge.
 This program is designed to develop the confidence and skills of girls to study science, technology, engineering, and math by designing concepts for how cities may look in the future.